Gauravjhaaaa/Tower-of-Hanoi/README.md

 **About the Author**

-This Tower of Hanoi project was created by Gaurav Jha as a part of their Stack data structure project.
-For any inquiries or feedback, please contact Gaurav Jha at gauravkumarjha306@gmail.com
+This Tower of Hanoi project was created as a part of Stack data structure project.
+For any inquiries or feedback, please contact gauravkumarjha306@gmail.com